 Hirschsprung disease occurs when some of the nerve cells that are normally present in the intestine do not form properly while a baby is developing during pregnancy.
 Learn more about this condition and its causes and treatment.

-Irritable bowel syndrome (IBS) is a chronic disorder causing annoying and often painful abdominal and bowel symptoms.
+Irritable bowel syndrome (IBS) is a long-term disorder that causes painful belly and bowel symptoms.
 Learn more about this condition.

 Spina bifida is a condition in which there is abnormal development of the back bones, spinal cord, surrounding nerves and the fluid-filled sac that surrounds the spinal cord.
 Learn more about this condition.